Coordinateurs du projet

 - Development of a free vortex wake solver

-- Assessment of the capability of the free vortex wake solver for simulating interactions between several Flettner rotors
+- Evaluation of the performance of the free vortex wake solver for application to the calculation of interactions between multiple Flettner rotors